LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 *"It is possible to access network devices directly from user space by creating a socket and using the ioctl commands listed in `include/linux/sockios.h`"*

+## Finding out about drivers at runtime

+*"You can find out a lot by reading the files in `/proc` and `/sys`."*

+    :::bash
+    cat /proc/devices

+*"For each driver, you can see the major number and the base name."*

+*"network devices do not appear in this list, because they do not have device nodes."*

+    :::bash
+    ip link show

+### Getting information from `sysfs`

+*"`sysfs` [is a] representation of kernel objects, attributes, and relationships.
+A kernel object is a directory, an attribute is a file, and a relationship is a symbolic link from one object to another"*

+*"You can see the kernel's view of the system laid out before you by looking in `/sys`."*

+#### The devices: `/sys/devices`

+*"There are three directories that are present on all systems:*

+- *`system/`: This contains devices at the heart of the system, including CPUs and clocks.*
+- *`virtual/`: This contains devices that are memory-based.
+You will find the memory devices that appear as `/dev/null`, `/dev/random`, and `/dev/zero` in `virtual/mem`.
+You will find the loopback device, `lo`, in `virtual/net`.*
+- *`platform/`: This is a catch-all for devices that are not connected via a conventional hardware bus.
+This maybe almost everything on an embedded device.*"

+*"The other devices appear in directories that correspond to actual system buses."*

+*"Navigating this hierarchy is quite hard, because it requires some knowledge of the topology of your system, and the path-names become quite long and hard to remember.
+To make life easier, `/sys/class` and `/sys/block` offer two different views of the devices."*

+#### The drivers: `/sys/class`
+*"This is a view of the device drivers presented by their type.
+In other words, it is a software view rather than a hardware view."*

+##### The block drivers: `/sys/block`

+*"There is a subdirectory for each block device."*

+*"The conclusion, then, is that you can learn a lot about the devices (the hardware) and the drivers (the software) that are present on a system by reading `sysfs`."*

+## Finding the right device driver

+*"Where do you start to look for device drivers to support all of these peripherals?"*

+*"There maybe support in your kernel already: there are many thousands of drivers in mainline Linux and there are many vendor-specific drivers in the vendor kernels.
+Begin by running `make menuconfig` (or `xconfig`) and search for the product name or number."*

+*"Next, try searching through the code in the drivers directory"*

+## Device drivers in user space

+*"There are generic device drivers for many common types of device that allow you to interact with hardware directly from user space without having to write a line of kernel code.
+User space code is certainly easier to write and debug.
+It is also not covered by the GPL."*

+*"These drivers fall into two broad categories: those that you control through files in `sysfs`, including GPIO and LEDs, and serial buses that expose a generic interface through a device node, such as $I^2C$."*

+### GPIO

+*"Each [pin] can be in one of two states: either high or low.
+In most cases you can configure the GPIO pin to be either an input or an output.
+You can even use a group of GPIO pins to create higher level interfaces such as $I^2C$ or SPI by manipulating each bit in software, a technique that is called **bit banging**."*

+*"Generally speaking, it is hard to achieve timer accuracy better than a millisecond unless you configure a real-time kernel."*

+*"More common use cases for GPIO are for reading push buttons and digital sensors and controlling LEDs, motors, and relays."*

+*"All this diversity is handled by a kernel subsystem known as `gpiolib`, which is not actually a library but the infrastructure GPIO drivers use to expose I/O in a consistent way.
+There are details about the implementation of gpiolib in the kernel source in `Documentation/gpio` and the code for the drivers themselves is in `drivers/gpio`."*

+*"Applications can interact with gpiolib through files in the `/sys/class/gpio` directory."*

+*"The file named `base` contains the number of the first GPIO pin in the register and `ngpio` contains the number of bits in the register."*

+*"To control a GPIO bit from user space, you first have to export it from kernel space, which you do by writing the GPIO number to `/sys/class/gpio/export`."*

+*"You can remove a GPIO from user space control by writing the GPIO number to `/sys/class/gpio/unexport`."*

+#### Handling interrupts from GPIO

+*"If the GPIO bit can generate interrupts, the file called `edge`    exists.
+Initially, it has the value called `none`, meaning that it does not generate interrupts.
+To enable interrupts, you can set it to one of these values:*

+- *`rising`: Interrupt on rising edge*
+- *`falling`: Interrupt on falling edge*
+- *`both`: Interrupt on both rising and falling edges*
+- *`none`: No interrupts (default)"*

+### LEDs

+*"LEDs are often controlled though a GPIO pin, but there is another kernel subsystem that offers more specialized control specific to the purpose.
+The `leds` kernel subsystem adds the ability to set brightness, should the LED have that ability, and it can handle LEDs connected in other ways than a simple GPIO pin."*

+*"You will have to configure your kernel with the option, `CONFIG_LEDS_CLASS`, and with the LED trigger actions that are appropriate to you.
+There is more information on `Documentation/leds/`, and the drivers are in `drivers/leds/`."*

+*"LEDs are controlled through an interface in `sysfs` in the directory `/sys/class/leds`."*

+### $I^2C$

+*"There is a related standard known as **system management bus** (**SMBus**) that is found on PCs, which is used to access temperature and voltage sensors.
+SMBus is a subset of I2C."*

+*"$I^2C$ is a master-slave protocol with the master being one or more host controllers on the SoC.
+Slaves have a 7-bit address assigned by the manufacturer (read the data sheet)."*

+*"The master may initiate a read or write transactions with one of the slaves.
+Frequently, the first byte is used to specify a register on the slave, and the remaining bytes are the data read from or written to that register."*

+*"There is one device node for each host controller"*

+    :::bash
+    ls -l /dev/i2c*

+*"The device interface provides a series of `ioctl` commands that query the host controller and send the `read` and `write` commands to $I^2C$ slaves.
+There is a package named i2c-tools."*

+*"The `i2c-tools` package is available in Buildroot and the Yocto Project as well as most mainstream distributions."*

+### Serial Peripheral Interface (SPI)

+*"The SPI bus is similar to I2C, but is a lot faster, up to tens of MHz."*

+*"There is a generic SPI device driver, which you can enable through the kernel configuration `CONFIG_SPI_SPIDEV`."*

+*"The device nodes are named `spidev[bus].[chip select]`"*

+    :::bash
+    ls -l /dev/spi*

+*"[There is] example code in `Documentation/spi`."*